oncleben31/home-assistant-config/README.md

 - Raspbery Pi v3 for hosting Hass.io
 - Xiaomi devices:
   - Vacuum Roborock cleaner
-  - Aqara gateway and sensors
+  - Aqara gateway (not really used anymore as I migrate the sensor to the Conbee 2)
 - Zwaves:
   - Switchs with energy monitoring
   - Fire detectors